finopsfoundation/framework/_resources/project--forecasting-playbook.md

 {% endfor %}
 </div>

-Also, we'd like to thank our TAC Liason, William Bryant of Apple.
+Also, we'd like to thank our Technical Advisory Council (TAC) Liason, William Bryant of Apple.

 ### Thank our supporters and interviewees
 Thank you to all of our survey responders and interviewers, without your insights this playbook would not be what it is today!